AuScope/AuScope-Portal/doc/user-guide/ug.md

 ## Data Services

 Various organisations provide data to the portal: it may be as simple as satellite imagery or a view into a geospatial database.
 The data provided by these servcies are draw as _layers_ overlaying the background map.
-Selecting the data to view is managed by the three panels to the left hand side of the window.
+Selecting the data to view is managed by the panel to the left hand side of the window.

 ![Data service panels](images/panels.png)